opulo-inc/ohai/docs/lumen/pack-out/index.md

 ### Packaging misc. parts
 * Insert the following items into the **right-side** cavity of `upper-foam-tray`

-	!!!note "Packaging each of the following items while inspect them for their given QC inspection criteria"
+	!!!note "Package each of the following items while inspecting them for their given QC inspection criteria"

 	* `front-drag-chain-mount` - confirm 2x `M5-hex-nut` installed into print
 	* `aux-staging-plate-foot` - confirm top-side M3 bolt and bottom-side `rubber-foot`